Offering all eyewear lenses and designs

 Your satisfaction is important to us.
 If you are not completely satisfied with your purchase within the first 30 days, let us know.
 We’ll do whatever it takes to make sure you are!

-Multifocal lenses correct for more than one vision error.
-The most common multifocal lens is the bifocal lens, where the upper portion of the lens is corrected for distance viewing and the lower portion of the lens is corrected for near viewing (14-20 inches).
+Bifocal lenses have a straight visible line that defines separation of the lens.
+The upper portion of the lens is corrected for distance viewing and the lower portion of the lens is corrected for near viewing (14-20 inches)

 Glass lenses are of limited availability today.
 They are heavier, thicker, less protective and less cosmetically appealing than other types of lenses.
 They also come at a higher cost due to their availability.

 Plastic lenses were introduced in 1962 and became more popular than glass lenses in the 1980s.
 Traditional plastic lenses are as thick as glass lenses, but they are much lighter.

 Trivex Lenses introduced in 2002 are similar to polycarbonate lenses as being lighter, thinner, and more impact-resistant than glass or plastic lenses.
 However, trivex lenses offer better clairity than ploycarbonate.
 Trivex lenses have a higher tensile strength than polycarbonate lenses making them less likely to crack, especially in drill-mount frames, while offering the lightest weight material available today.

 Polycarbonate lenses are lighter, thinner, and more impact-resistant than glass or plastic lenses, but the clarity is not as sharp.
 These lenses are commonly used and recommended for children as well as for safety glasses.

 High-index plastic lenses tend to be more expensive than regular plastic lenses, but they are the best option for more than half of all patients when considering weight, thickness, and appearance.

 Photochromatic lenses darken when exposed to sunlight and become transparent when in dim light.